 Feedback on the draft concept plan was gathered during public meetings in early December 2013 and through Virtual Town Hall

 .
 All feedback gleaned from the public strongly influenced the final concept plan, posted above.

-- December 2013: Draft concept plans to be shared with residents through public meetings & Virtual Town Hall
+- December 2013: Draft concept plans shared with residents through public meetings & Virtual Town Hall

-- February 2014 - March 2015: Consultant team will develop detailed design and construction documents
+- February 2014 - March 2015: Consultant team developed detailed design and construction documents

 - February 20, 2015: Kempsville Recreation Center closed

-February - May 2015: Kempsville Recreation Center to be demolished
+March - May 2015: Kempsville Recreation Center demolished

-June 2015 - November 2016: Construction of new Kempsville Recreation Center
+July 2015 - Early 2017: Construction of new Kempsville Recreation Center

 Early 2017: The new Kempsville Recreation Center will open